ktaletsk/taletskiy-com/content/blogs/jupytercon-25.md

 *Dinner with the Deepnote team.
 Photo credit: Dawn Wages*

 ## Venue and city
-Set in a beatiful San Diego, this was a great place to be in the beginning of the November.
+Set in beautiful San Diego, this was a great place to be in the beginning of the November.
 Paradise Point resort did a great job creating such a welcoming experience.
-Continuing on JupyterCon 2023 success, this year catering was a perfect.
-Not only they provided breakfast and lunch, but the variety of snacks and deserts like no other conference!
+Continuing on JupyterCon 2023 success, this year's catering was perfect.
+Not only they provided breakfast and lunch, but the variety of snacks and desserts like no other conference!

 ![Conference lunch at JupyterCon 2025](/img/jupytercon/jupytercon-lunch.jpg) *Photo credit: Dawn Wages*